Port Royal Sound: History

 Fort Frederick was built on Port Royal Island in the 1730s.
 Today the Fort Frederick Heritage Preserve contains the remains.

+Two weeks after October 19, 1861 The Roanoke, which would also carry 700 New York troops, included 1000 barrels of dried apples, bacon, bread, coffee, flour, pickles and pork, and 380 barrels and boxes of beans, bread, coffee, flour, pork, potatoes, rice, salt, sugar and vinegar, for troop rations, (plus 63 boxes of soap, supplied by the Colgate company).
+The Roanoke was one of 16 steamships of the Naval expedition that carried 15,000 Union troops south from Annapolis to capture Port Royal Sound, South Carolina.
+Single sheet 12x7½" to Capt.
+M.R.
+Morgan, U.S. Army Commissioner of Subsistence.
+October 19, 1861.

+Port Royal Sound was the first large amphibious operation of the Civil War. a significant victory that gave the Union a strategic Southern harbor between Savannah and Charleston.
+When occupation troops landed after the Naval battle, Southern planters in the vicinity fled, leaving behind thousands of their Black slaves now freed from enslavement, and joined, after the Emancipation Proclamation, by thousands of other escaped slaves from points South.
+This became the nucleus of the first community of self-governing freedmen in America.

 During the American Civil War the Union naval commander Samuel Francis Du Pont reduced the forts guarding Port Royal Sound.
 It remained in Union control for the rest of the war and became a major naval base.

 Fort Fremont was an Endicott Program coast defense fort on St. Helena Island from 1899-1921.

-According to the USGS, variant and historical names for Port Royal Sound include Brayne Sound, Winneau River, Weenea River, Portus Regalis, Port Royal River, and Port Royal Entrance.
+According to the United States Geological Survey (USGS), variant and historical names for Port Royal Sound include Brayne Sound, Winneau River, Weenea River, Portus Regalis, Port Royal River, and Port Royal Entrance.